Best electric lawn mower under £500

 Grass won't grow much in the winter, so it will only need an occasional light tidy-up.

-If you're experiencing heatwave weather and drought conditions, let your grass grow longer as it will already be stressed by a lack of water.
+If you're experiencing heatwave weather and drought conditions, let your grass grow longer, as it will already be stressed by a lack of water.

-Make sure your lawn is receiving direct sunlight as lawns don't fare so well in the shade and are more prone to moss that's caused by damp soil.
+Make sure your lawn is receiving direct sunlight, as lawns don't fare so well in the shade and are more prone to moss that's caused by damp soil.
 Although moss looks green, it's not benefitting your turf if you find wide expanses of it in your lawn.
 The presence of moss is a sign of compacted soil and poor drainage.

 What to read next:

-Best lawn mowers for large gardens that make light work of your space
+Best lawn mowers for large gardens

 Best lawn mower for small gardens

-Discover everything you need to know to make your outside space look fantastic, quickly and
+Discover everything you need to know to make your outside space look fantastic, quickly and easily, with hundreds of simple ideas, designer tricks, affordable products and expert advice with a Modern Gardens Membership.
+Find out more about the benefits of being a Member now.

 Natalie Knowles is a Homes & Garden Product Writer for Modern Gardens, specialising in garden trends.
 When she's not flexing her mow-how, Natalie is a successful artist and illustrator.